Metin Kaplan

-Metin Kaplan (born 14 November 1952) is the leader of the Islamic extremist movement Kalifatsstaat ("Caliphate State") which is based in Cologne, Germany.
+Metin Kaplan (born 14 November 1952) is a Turkish Islamist and the leader of the extremist movement Kalifatsstaat ("Caliphate State") which is based in Cologne, Germany.

 Kalifatsstaat

 Kaplan was born in the Turkish province of Erzurum.
 Kaplan, who was prosecuted as an enemy of the state in Turkey and faced the death penalty, sought political asylum in Germany and traveled there in 1983 as a refugee, together with his father, Cemaleddin Kaplan (also known as Cemaleddin Hocaoğlu), who was a leading figure in Islamist circles among Turkish diaspora in Germany.
 His father ran two publications: "Tebliğ" and "Ümmet".

 After his father's death in 1995, Metin Kaplan became leader of the Caliphate State.

 The movement's stated goal is to overthrow the government of Turkey and establish an Islamist state in the country.
 The movement was previously known as the "Union of Islamic Associations and Communities" and is on Turkey's official list of terrorist organizations as "Hilafet Devleti" (literally: "Caliphate State").
 The self-styled "Caliph of Cologne" chose the city of Cologne as his residence.
 After being closely watched by the German Verfassungsschutz for several years, the movement was outlawed in 2001.

 The movement has published a text called "The New World Order" which contains:

 Our goal is the control of Islam over everyday life.
 In other words, the Koran should become the constitution, the Islamic system of law should become the law, and Islam should become the state...
 Is it possible to combine Islam with democracy and the layman's system on which it is based?
 For this question only one answer exists, and that is a resounding "NO!"